noeg18/COMSM3201-MSc-Project-Computer-Science/README.md

 ### Abstract

 The objective of this project is to assess the correctness of Large Language Models (LLMs) in code generation tasks.
 Tools other than unit testing will be utilised to provide a method that can be integrated into existing LLM workflows.
 The implementation will use entropy as a metric to identify the level of uncertainty of a given set of responses.
-Symbolic clustering will then be implemented to group responses according to their meaning.
-Finally, this will be verified against the correctness revealed by unit tests to determine the validity of low entropy as an indicator of correctness.
+Symbolic clustering will be implemented to group responses according to their meaning.
+After the entropy of the grouped responses is computed this project will aim to identify a correlation between a high uncertainty and incorrect responses.
+Therefore, the LLM's responses will be verified against the correctness revealed by unit tests to determine the validity of low entropy as an indicator of correctness.